cocopuff2u/CAC_FOR_MAC/my-website/docs/smartcard/DoD-SmartCard-Admins.md

 sudo dseditgroup -o edit -a "$EXEMPT_USER" -t user "$EXEMPT_GROUP"
 ```

-- Set the `EXEMPT_USER` variable at the top of the script to the username you wish to exempt.
+**Usage Tips:**

+* Replace `EXEMPT_USER` with the actual username to be exempted.
-- This script will ensure the group exists and add the user to it.
+* This script will create the group if it does not already exist and add the user to it.
+* Anyone user in that group will be exempt from CAC enforcement

+**Recommendation:**
+Whenever possible, use the [SmartCard Mapping with Exempt Script](https://github.com/cocopuff2u/CAC_FOR_MAC/blob/main/scripts/SmartCard_Mapping_With_Exempt.sh) to simplify the process and reduce manual errors.

+---

 ## **Uninstall PAM Configuration**